-- o Institutional capacity for the delivery and absorption of South-South cooperation-sourced finance, technology and expertise, and to support collective collaboration, coordination, and action at the national, regional, and multilateral level by developing countries, - O Policy integration capacity to enable developing countries to appropriately integrate South-South cooperation support into long-term foreign policies and development planning and implementation, - Resource (e.g. finance and technology) capacity, both internally within developing countries and externally within the UN system and other providers, through internal and external resource mobilization (e.g. including increased regular and extra-budgetary allocations) to enable greater levels of South-South cooperation support to take place among developing countries, - BAPA+40 could provide developing countries with policy-relevant guidance on the appropriate national institutional infrastructure for pursuing and maximizing the development gains from South-South cooperation.
+- Institutional capacity for the delivery and absorption of South-South cooperation-sourced finance, technology and expertise, and to support collective collaboration, coordination, and action at the national, regional, and multilateral level by developing countries, - Policy integration capacity to enable developing countries to appropriately integrate South-South cooperation support into long-term foreign policies and development planning and implementation, - Resource (e.g. finance and technology) capacity, both internally within developing countries and externally within the UN system and other providers, through internal and external resource mobilization (e.g. including increased regular and extra-budgetary allocations) to enable greater levels of South-South cooperation support to take place among developing countries, - BAPA+40 could provide developing countries with policy-relevant guidance on the appropriate national institutional infrastructure for pursuing and maximizing the development gains from South-South cooperation.
 National institutional arrangements for South-South cooperation should, in a nationally-appropriate manner, ensure that there are clear lines of responsibility within the government with respect to action relating to South-South cooperation, including regional and subregional cooperation, as is already the case in some developing countries.
-Whenever possible, it would be important that South-South cooperation is seen as a national policy priority and, therefore, appropriately represented officially at senior levels of government policymaking, on par with other ministerial-level posts responsible for other areas of national development policy, - BAPA+40 could encourage developing countries to voluntarily establish regular procedures at the national level, including the use of statistical and other indicators, for reviewing performance in meeting any agreed goals of South-South cooperation with other developing countries, perhaps in coordination with Southern intergovernmental, regional or multilateral institutions working on South-South cooperation issues as well as UN agencies such as the UNOSSC, to monitor the implementation of South-South cooperation initiatives, building on the national, regional and multilateral approaches and methodologies that various South-South cooperation actors have already established or which may have been developed by institutions in and of the Global South,
+Whenever possible, it would be important that South-South cooperation is seen as a national policy priority and, therefore, appropriately represented officially at senior levels of government policymaking, on par with other ministerial-level posts responsible for other areas of national development policy, - BAPA+40 could encourage developing countries to voluntarily establish regular procedures at the national level, including the use of statistical and other indicators, for reviewing performance in meeting any agreed goals of South-South cooperation with other developing countries, and to encourage the South to initiate discussions within and among South-South cooperation partners in order to make operational the G77's Yamoussoukro Consensus proposal for the G77 Chair to establish a mechanism under the G77, perhaps in coordination with Southern intergovernmental regional or multilateral institutions working on South-South cooperation initiatives, building on the national, regional and multilateral approaches and methodologies that various South-South cooperation actors have already established or which may have been developed by institutions in and of the Global South90, - In order to reflect the South-owned and South-driven nature of South-South cooperation, BAPA+40 should avoid mandating the establishment of a South-South cooperation monitoring and evaluation system run by the UN and developed jointly by the North and South through North-South multilateral discussions91,